robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

         coverage run -m pytest
 ```

+If you push your package to GitHub now, The GitHub code actions CI should trigger automatically.

 ## Conclusion

 We have written a complete small package contaning all the features I consider important